Biomechanics for Birth for midwives

 The course offers an in-depth understanding of how the pelvis works during the birth process and improved diagnostic tools to identify suboptimal positions.
 This knowledge allows midwives and doctors to develop powerful tools to reduce the need for medical intervention.
-It offers simple movements and positions to help resolve the problems caused by malposition and also raises questions about our own routine assumptions and practice in intrapartum care.
+It offers simple, tried and tested movements and positions developed over many years in practice, to help resolve the problems caused by malposition and also raises questions about our own routine assumptions and practice in intrapartum care.

 - Definition of malposition & Statistics & birth outcomes.

 - Applying Biomechanics to Birth including, anatomy and & physiology, causes of malposition who is at risk and why and how to recognise it.